Have you ever wondered why a seemingly promising commercial real estate deal can quickly turn into a financial disaster?

 Investors often underestimate the complexities of commercial real estate transactions, assuming that provided numbers are accurate and that managing a property is a breeze.

-Aviva shares a personal story of a deal gone wrong, emphasizing the overlooked challenges within common areas and the financial implications for unsuspecting investors.
-The episode delves into the critical need for due diligence and the importance of verifying every number before sealing the deal.
+Join Aviva as she shares a personal story of a deal gone wrong, emphasizing the overlooked challenges within common areas and the financial implications for unsuspecting investors.

 BY THE TIME YOU FINISH LISTENING, YOU’LL LEARN: